How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 Understanding Your Xfinity Router’s Status Lights

 The lights on your router can tell you what’s going on.
-While they vary slightly by model (like the XB7 or XB8), here are some common indicators:
+While they vary slightly by model, newer xFi Gateways (XB7, XB8, XB9, XB10) use a single front LED with the following common meanings:

-• Blinking White or Green: The router is trying to establish a connection.
-This is normal during startup.
+• Blinking white: Starting up or trying to establish a connection.

 How to Factory Reset Your Xfinity Router